 Where is the C: drive of my Chromebook?

 On many computers that use Windows and other operating systems, drives and partitions are assigned letters, such as C:, D:, and E:.
 Typically, the primary hard disk drive is designated as the C: drive.
 On a Chromebook, the local storage drive is named Downloads .

 I can't see any of my Google Drive files on my Chromebook.
 Where did they go?

 Unless you have enabled offline access to your Google Drive, an Internet connection is necessary to view your Google Drive files.
 If you open Google Drive in the Files app while you are not connected to the Internet, the drive appears to be empty.
 Once you establish an Internet connection, the Google Drive contents reappear.

 To enable offline access to your Google Drive, see Set up offline access (in English) from Google Drive Help.

-I accidentally deleted something.
+I accidentally deleted something on my Chromebook.
 How do I get it back?